wa0x6e/cal-heatmap/migrate_from_v3.md

 ---
 layout: default
 title: Migrating from 3.x
-nav_order: 20
+nav_order: 25
 ---

 # Migrating from 3.x

-{: .warning}
-Documention for this option is still work in progress, and is incomplete

 The current v4 release is rewritten from the ground up, and have a _lot of major breaking changes_.
+{: .fs-6}

-The last release of the 3.x version was released on October 2016, and was built on top of a vanilla JS codebase from 2012.
+The last 3.x release was from October 2016, and was built on top of a vanilla JS codebase from 2012.

 After 7 years, the javascript scene has seen some changes, such as the maturity of ECMAScript, babel, and other various bundler tools, as well as newer versions of the underlying d3.js libraries used by Cal-Heatmap.

-Aside from the bugfixes and new features, the v4 branch has been rewritten from the ground up as ES modules, and transpiled to support older browsers.
+Aside from some bugfixes and new features, the v4 branch has been rewritten from the ground up as ES modules, and transpiled to support older browsers.
 This direction allows an easier code maintainability and readability than the previous single file 3k lines codebase.

 Most of the breaking changes come from the settings renaming, and methods removal.

+## Major changes

+- All functions using callbacks have been migrated to use a Promise instead
+- Code base rewritten in Typescript, and ESnext (babel transpiled for older browser support)
+- New plugin system to extend/modify calendar capabilities
+- New Template system to use user-created calendar layout
+- All dates handling delegated to MomentJS
+- Bundles for ESM, UMD
+- Support for D3.js v6 and v7

 ## Default settings update